This manual is for organizers of a rally. It explains the necessary steps to create and manage a rally in the portal.

 - Check the bearing of a competitor

-In a next version of the Rallycheck app, it will be possible to also check the bearing of the competitor.
+In the Rallycheck app, it is be possible to check the bearing of the competitor.
 So a route control can be correct when driving from north to south.
 When driving in the wrong direction (for example from south to north) the control will not be shown on screen.
-The enables an organizers to use this extra possibility to measure if the competitor has followed the correct route.
+The enables an organizers to use this extra possibility to determine if the competitor has followed the correct route.

 What is not possible: